Online Sports Betting in

 May 2021 — Work Starts on Setting up a Regulatory Framework

 The newly agreed tribal gaming compacts were published in the Federal Register in May 2021.

-The Department of Gaming is now working on drafting rules and regulations for the industry and will open a one-week comment period starting on June 14th.
-Following the comment period, the department will begin the process of taking applications for sportsbook licenses.
+The Department of Gaming drafted rules and regulations for the industry, then began the process of taking applications for sportsbook licenses.